DanielBarie/ConvApp/README.md

 ![Convolution of f and g](faltung_f_g.png)
 Another way of putting this is asking the question "What's the value of the convolution function at a given time?"
 So we need another variable to do the intergration (tau).

-Do you remember the effect of subtracting from the argument of a function?
-It will result in a
+Do you remember the effect of subtracting from the inverted argument of a function?
+It will result in the mirrored function sliding from left to right.
+This is what you see when moving the slider from -5 to +5.

 # Pulse Shapes